svendroid/adventofcode2020/README.md

 * Should read the instructions more carfully! :) Thought I learned this in school.
 * Pylance seems not to find module day11, why?
 * Made an easy mistake by not copying the map in the second part.

+## Day 12

+* learning rotating points in school helped
+* there is no `switch:case` in python
+* Follow up day11: Pylance does not find a module if it has a main method.
+Why?